JazminVidal/gop-dnn-epadb/README.md

 This repository has the tools to run a Kaldi-based GOP-DNN algorithm on Epa-DB, a database of non-native English speech by Spanish speakers from Argentina.
 It uses a TDNN-F chain model which is downloaded from the Kaldi website and Kaldi's official GOP-DNN recipe.

-If you use this code or database, please cite the following paper:
+If you use this code or the Epa database, please cite the following paper:

 *J. Vidal, L. Ferrer, L. Brambilla, "EpaDB: a database for the development of pronunciation assessment systems", [isca-speech](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1839.html)*